5/20/2024

 Soybean Cyst Nematode in North America

-• Soybean cyst nematode (SCN; Heterodera glycines) is a major yield-reducing pathogen of soybean production in North America.
+• Soybean cyst nematode (SCN; Heterodera glycines) is a major yield-reducing pest of soybean in North America.

 • SCN was likely introduced to the U.S. from Japan.
 The first report of SCN in the U.S. was in North Carolina in 1954.

-• This tiny worm-like parasite has now spread to practically all important soybean production areas of the U.S. and Canada (Figure 1), and is reaching economic levels in more areas.
+• This tiny worm-like parasite has now spread to practically all major soybean production areas of the U.S. and Canada (Figure 1) and is reaching economic levels in more areas.

-• SCN may decrease yields substantially without inducing obvious symptoms.
+• SCN may reduce soybean yields substantially without inducing obvious symptoms.
 Studies have shown that in SCN-infested fields, yields can be reduced by over 30 percent without visible above-ground symptoms.

 Figure 1.
-Known distribution of soybean cyst nematode in the United States and Canada as of 2017 (from Marett and Tylke, 2017).
+Known distribution of soybean cyst nematode in the United States and Canada as of 2020 (Tylka and Marett, 2021).

-• The most important management tactic for SCN during the years since its establishment as a yield-limiting pest in North America has been selection of soybean varieties with genetic resistance to SCN (Figure 2).
+• The most important management tactic for SCN has been breeding and selection of soybean varieties with genetic resistance to SCN.

 Photo - Strips of SCN-resistant and non-resistant soybean varieties in a SCN-infested field.